jkittley/Arduino-Websocket-Webpage/README.md

 5. [Turn the Pi into an Access Point Setup (Optional)](#access-point-setup)

 ## Things you will need
 * Raspberry Pi (preferably v3) with monitor, keyboard and mouse.
-Older models of the Pi will work, but if you intend to use the Pi's browser to display a page, it is worth using the latest model as its much quicker.
+Older models of the Pi will work, but if you intend to use the Pi's browser to display a page, it is worth using the latest model as it's much quicker.
 Also the settings may require some tinkering with other wifi adapters.
 * An Arduino, any model should do, we used Nanos and Unos
 * USB cable to connect the Pi and the Arduino
 * Power supplies